 What are the challenges in the healthcare supply chain?

-As eluded to above, the healthcare supply chain is unique in its complexity for three main reasons.
+The healthcare supply chain is unique in its complexity for three main reasons.
 Firstly, there are an abundance of items that are needed to treat patients.
 These range from simple “everyday” items like gloves, pens, paper, and bandages to more specific items.
 Complex hospital machinery like MRI scanners or x-ray machines for example have a lot of variable parts and consumables that need to be topped up regularly.
 These items need to be kept in stock to provide patient care and often it falls on staff to ensure this happens.
 78% of hospital staff still have to manually raise orders for anything they need.
 This often results in extremes of over ordering or stock shortages.

-Finally there is the issue of the final mile.
+Finally, there is the issue of the last mile.
 Once an item arrives at a hospital, it is extremely difficult to ensure it goes where it needs to.
 Hospitals are large buildings with numerous entrances, receptions and staff touch points.
 Some, but not all, will have dedicated goods in areas, but there are no guarantees drivers will go there first.
 The potential for items or parts to go missing is high and with cost being such a big factor, reordering stock is unacceptable.

 This issue is frustrating for low cost consumables, but can become very damaging when items lost are replacement parts for hospital machinery.
 These parts are needed for repairs and if they can’t be found when the engineer arrives, not only is time wasted, but also the machinery is out of service for an extended period.
 The cost of this is high, but also patient care greatly suffers.

 How can costs be kept low in such a challenging environment?